-Common Purpose resources • Bruce On Politics
+Common Purpose is Sinister and Evil.
+The Proof • Bruce On Politics

 You must be getting the idea by now so here is a quick 5 minute video that distills some truths and which everyone in Britain really should watch:

-Next two articles from here.
+Next two articles from this blog.
 The initial overview of Common Purpose and their malign power and then a cut and paste of an article I had found on the internet which had been censored.

 Common Purpose overreached themselves in 2012 when they tried to use the Leveson Inquiry to close down free speech in Britain as a step on their road to getting rid of democracy.
 The Daily Mail, brilliantly, bit back with masterful investigative journalism that prevented this.
 This provoked an amusing knee jerk reaction from some of the Common Purpose controlled media.
 The Guardian and the New Statesman.
 So it must have been pretty much spot on.